mongodb/docs-c/source/docs-libmongoc/api/mongoc_collection_t/mongoc_collection_delete_many.rst

 To delete at most one matching document, use :ref:`mongoc_collection_delete_one`.

 If you pass a non-NULL ``reply``, it is filled out with the field "deletedCount".
 If there is a server error then ``reply`` contains either a "writeErrors" array with one subdocument or a "writeConcernErrors" array.
-The reply must be freed with :ref:`bson:bson_destroy`.
+The reply must be freed with :ref:`bson_destroy`.

 Errors
 ------